-You’re probably eager to fit into your pre-pregnancy jeans, but skipping meals could actually prevent you from reaching your goals.
-Why?
-Because skipping meals actually SLOWS down your metabolism and you want to keep it working at optimal speed.
-When you don’t eat enough food for your caloric needs (which go up when you are breastfeeding), it sends a signal that your body is in starvation mode.
+You might be concerned about fitting into pre-pregnancy jeans, but skipping meals or reducing calorific intake too much could actually prevent you from reaching your weight loss goals.
+Skipping meals or not eating enough actually SLOWS down your metabolism.
+When your postpartum nutrition is inadequate for your caloric needs (which go up when you are breastfeeding), it sends a signal that your body is in starvation mode.
 Your body holds on to as much fat as possible until you can “find” your next meal.
 On top of that, you’re busy with baby – your next meal may be a packaged energy bar, which is really not much better than eating candy.
 What should you do instead?
 Eat whole foods that are minimally processed.
 Be sure to include plenty of protein and healthy plant-based fats (foods like avocados, nuts, and olives are great sources) to keep you feeling satisfied longer.
 Focus on filling your plate with vegetables and treat meat as the side dish, with servings no larger than your palm.

 Let’s be honest, you’re probably not sitting down to eat a meal and you’re definitely not eating with utensils.
 Let go of the rules of etiquette for now and focus on eating healthy finger foods.
-Meal prep is key here!
-When family and friends offer to help, put them to work in the kitchen.
+Good postpartum nutrition needs meal prep!
 Keep hard-boiled eggs, cut up veggies, diced meat (or nitrate-free deli meat), and sprouted bread stocked in your fridge.
 Leafy greens are perfectly fine as finger food!
 Or toss a cup of spinach in a blender with an equal amount of fruit (berries are a great low-sugar option) and liquid (coconut water, almond milk, etc.) and about a tablespoon of nut butter.
 Add some ground flaxseed or hempseed to make it more filling.

 DRINK WATER.
 You’re busy and tired.
 Fill a large water bottle and drink from it often.
 First thing in the morning, before meals, when you think you’re hungry at 3 pm, after dinner.
 Drink, drink, drink.
 If you need a bit more flavor, add some fresh lemon and cucumber slices for an instant spa treat, and if you’re feeling extra fancy, toss in some mint and ginger too.